dhh1128/authentic-me/tech.md

-## Tech
+## Tech I use

-Generally, my methods reflect learnings from [KERI](https://trustoverip.github.io/tswg-keri-specification/).
-As a methodology for proof of authenticity, it is awesome.
-I will also apply techniques from the [Trust Spanning Protocol](https://trustoverip.github.io/tswg-tsp-specification/), [DIDComm](https://identity.foundation/didcomm-messaging/spec/), [Hyperledger Aries](https://www.lfdecentralizedtrust.org/projects/aries) and the W3C [Decentralized Identifiers](https://www.w3.org/TR/did-core/) and [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) specs.
-All of these are important technologies, built by very smart people that I know well.
-I freely credit the associated inventors, disclaim any cleverness on my part, and accept any criticisms if I apply their ideas imperfectly.
+I answer this question differently, depending on whether we're talking about tech that I use to *establish a long-term foundation*, or tech I use to *build atop that foundation*.

-However, I am going base my trust on the *principles* in these technologies, rather than on *implementations* or even *specifications* of them.
-That's because:
+### Foundation

-1. My personal identity and its associated reputation should be facilitated by a particular technology, not captive to it.
+Humans use tech, but we pre-exist and out-exist and trans-exist most of it.
+I grew up before VCRs, and I'm still around long after their irrelevance...
+And we all make different tech choices, often with good reasons.
+And our choices evolve over time.
+Since my goal here is to let humans rather than machines verify a connection to my personal root of trust, and I want extreme stability across decades, basing a foundation too strongly on a particular tech stack seems unwise.
+I'm no more eager to be captive to tech than I am to be captive to organizational or societal forces.

-1. I am primarily trying to prove things to humans here, not to automated systems.
+Managing and verifying the foundation of my identity should therefore require nothing hard or exotic or controversial or nonstandard.
+I'll use tools that are mature and likely to remain stable (enough) for decades: ssh keys, Ed25519, and Blake3.
+I will serialize things as hex, with a short prefix to make the hex self-describing.
+I might publish a few convenience scripts in python or javascript.
+That's about it.

-1. I expect implementations and specifications to evolve, but I need the mechanisms that I use to be stable for decades.
+I don't deserve credit for anything clever about my foundation.
+My methods and principles borrow liberally from the work of many smart people.
+I am particularly indebted to [KERI](https://trustoverip.github.io/tswg-keri-specification/), [CESR](https://trustoverip.github.io/tswg-keri-specification/) and [ACDCs](https://trustoverip.github.io/tswg-acdc-specification/).
+As a combined methodology for high-stakes proof of authenticity, I admire that stack's many excellent qualities.
+I am also using techniques from the [Trust Spanning Protocol](https://trustoverip.github.io/tswg-tsp-specification/), [DIDComm](https://identity.foundation/didcomm-messaging/spec/), [Hyperledger Aries](https://www.lfdecentralizedtrust.org/projects/aries) and the W3C [Decentralized Identifiers](https://www.w3.org/TR/did-core/) and [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) specs.
+All of these are important technologies, built by people that I know well, that I hope will shape our digital future.
+I freely credit the associated inventors, and accept any criticisms if I apply their ideas imperfectly.

-1. I want anyone who interacts with me to be able to prove things to their satisfaction, regardless of tech that they may or may not understand or use.
+### Above the foundation

-I will provide some convenience tools on this website to create and prove evidence.
-However, anything I create and anything you need to prove can be processed with simple, stable, commodity tools that you find on your own.
-I'll suggest them where appropriate.
+If it's above the foundation, I'm bleeding edge.
+I can afford to be, because of the stability of the foundation.
+Using my root of trust, I can endorse experiments to attach them to my long-term reputation, and then revoke my endorsements as needed.